tim-hardcastle/sorting-sccs/sorting-sccs.md

 I claim that the following performs such a sort.

 For convenience of exposition, in what follows I do not pass the graph G as a parameter.
 This is because we want the annotation as to whether a node in the graph has been visited to be a piece of "global state", as it were — if it has been visited by one branch of a recursive call, it should be perceived as visited by another.
 That way our algorithm will have to visit each node only once.
-Similarly the "result list" is an implicit piece of global state, a list[set[node]] which we just append to when we find an SCC.

 So.
 The algorithm:

 ```
 sort (p node) -> list[set[node]]
 	mark p as visited
+	make an empty result list
 	let  q₀ … qₙ be the nodes such that p -> qᵢ is in G.
 	for each unvisited qᵢ :
 		let Qᵢ = sort(qᵢ) for each i in 0 … n